jeroendonkers/bao/README.md

 # bao

 This is the Borland Delphi source code of a program that plays Bao, a complex Mancala game from Zanzibar.
 I wrote this as a part of my PhD project at Maastricht University.
-This version is from 2002.

 https://cris.maastrichtuniversity.nl/en/publications/nosce-hostem-searching-with-opponent-models

+The code is from 2002.
 There is no documentation,  but the code should be fairly self-explaining.
 The start source file is bao.dpr (the Delphi project file).
 There are some sources included that are related to the research but not involved directly in the main bao program.

 Please, use the code as you wish to produce a newer version, e.g. an app for Andoid/ios.